-The programme is modular; this means that it is possible for a student to take the 3rd semester abroad, just as it is possible for foreign students to study one semester in our programme.
+It is possible for a student on the programme to take the 2nd semester abroad.
+For students from a foreign educational institution, it is possible to take one or two semesters on the programme at Business Academy Aarhus.
 An internship can also take place abroad.